learn-co-curriculum/java-mod-1-switch-statement/README.md

 ## What is a Switch Statement?

-A **switch statement** is multiway branch that is more efficient than nested `if` statements in that it can have multiple execution paths.
+A **switch statement** is a multiway branch that is more efficient than nested `if` statements in that it can have multiple execution paths.
 To help understand more about what goes into a switch statement, let us look at the syntax: